nodejs/node/doc/api.markdown

 ### path.extname(p)

 Return the extension of the path.
-Everything after the last '.', if there is no '.' then it returns an empty string.
+Everything after the last '.' in the last portion of the path.
+If there is no '.' in the last portion of the path or the only '.' is the first character, then it returns an empty string.
 Examples:

     path.extname('index.html')
     // returns